Disability and Inclusion

 Dr Mirfin-Veitch is Director of the Donald Beasley Institute (DBI), an independent disability research institute in Dunedin, New Zealand.
 She is a sociologist, with a strong interest in understanding the social lives of people with learning disability and is committed to initiating and achieving social change through research.
 Her research covers a wide range of topics, but she is particularly focused on access to justice issues, parenting by people with a learning disability, and wellbeing.
 She is also a Senior Research Fellow with the Centre for Postgraduate Nursing Studies, University of Otago.

 Sue Taylor has a professional background in social policy.
 Sue joined the Disability and Inclusion Team in 2021 when she completed her doctoral research into the social exclusion of people with complex communication access needs in the retail environment.
 As a Research Fellow, Dr Taylor’s research interest is in inclusive research methods.
-She is using co-design and co-research methods in two evaluation projects: one for children and young people with intellectual disability, complex communication access needs and complex support needs; and the other for adults who communicate informally, living in disability group homes, and who have few social connections.
+She has used co-design and co-research methods in evaluation projects for children and young people with intellectual disability, complex communication access needs and complex support needs; for adults who communicate informally, living in disability group homes, and who have few social connections; and for LGBTQ+ community visitors of LGBTQ+ people with dementia.

 Research students:

-The Disability and Inclusion stream offers a unique and specialised PhD program lead by expert supervisors that can be tailored to individual student needs through Deakin’s Faculty of Health’s PhD Xtra program.Current PhD students
+The Disability and Inclusion stream offers a unique and specialised PhD program lead by expert supervisors that can be tailored to individual student needs through Deakin’s Faculty of Health’s PhD Xtra program.Deakin students

 Megan Dennis:“Benefits of Therapeutic Horticulture for Neurodiverse Adults” (Supervisors: Dr Claire Henderson-Wilson, Dr Justin Lawson, Dr Jo Watson)